Sree Chaitanya Mahavidyalaya: Science

+Science faculty consists of the departments of Chemistry, Physics, Mathematics, Computer Science, Food & Nutrition, Microbiology, Physiology, and Economics.

+Arts & Commerce

+Arts and Commerce faculty consists of departments of Bengali, English, Sanskrit, History, Physical Education, Education, and Commerce.

 Accreditation

 Sree Chaitanya Mahavidyalaya is awarded a A grade (in Cycle-2) by the NAAC, recognized by the University Grants Commission (UGC).

 Sree Chaitanya Mahavidyalaya is also a 'ISO-9001-2015' certified institution.